montequercus/MBT-sim/README.md

 # Running tests with AltWalker
-Tests can be run from within Python by using the AltWalker API and `Walker` functionality.
-This can be done as a separate "test execution script".

-Alternatively, tests are run from the CLI.
-This is done in the *M/M/1 example*
+A combination of an abstract model and test package can be executed in two ways:
+1. From the command line, by using AltWalker's CLI.
+2. From a Python script, here called a 'test execution script'.
+This uses the AltWalker API.

+Using the CLI is convenient during the development of abstract models and test scripts.
+Using a Python script is great for reusability of tests.
+The Python functionality is extended in this project, to allow for replications of test runs.

 ## File structure
 It is important to note the required file structure of a test project.
 Taken from  [AltWalker's documentation](https://altom.gitlab.io/altwalker/altwalker/cli.html):